cruise-automation/webviz/README.md

 Please see the individual package READMEs for details on how to install and use them.

+## Slack

+We have a [Slack workspace](https://github.com/cruise-automation/webviz/issues/461) to make it easier to ask questions and chat with other people who use Webviz.
+Join using the latest link posted [here](https://github.com/cruise-automation/webviz/issues/461).

 ## Running the static Webviz application

 We recommend using the [hosted version of Webviz](https://webviz.io/app/?demo), which can connect to your [rosbridge_server](http://wiki.ros.org/rosbridge_suite/Tutorials/RunningRosbridge) or stream in bag data from your S3/GCS bucket.
 This way you'll always use the latest version of Webviz.